antmicro/rowhammer-tester/README.md

 In the default bulk transfer mode the LiteDRAM controller is connected to PHY and ensures correct DRAM traffic.
 Bulk transfers can be controlled using dedicated Control & Status Registers (CSRs) and use LiteDRAM DMA to ensure fast operation.

-Payload Executor allows to execute a user-provide sequence of commands.
+Payload Executor allow executing a user-provided sequence of commands.
-It temporarily disconnects the DRAM controller from PHY, executes the instructions stored in an SRAM memory translating them into DFI commands and finally reconnects the DRAM controller.
+It temporarily disconnects the DRAM controller from PHY, executes the instructions stored in the SRAM memory translating them into DFI commands and finally reconnects the DRAM controller.

 The application side consists of a set of Python scripts communicating with the FPGA using the LiteX EtherBone bridge.

 ## Usage

-At this very moment scripts supports one fpga board: Arty-A7 (xc7a35t) and one simulation (based on Arty-A7).
+Currently, scripts support one FPGA board: Arty-A7 (xc7a35t) and one simulation (based on Arty-A7).

 ### Preparations